 - Use as a filling to add extra flavor to lemon blueberry cupcakes

-You only need 5 simple ingredients for homemade lemon curd– and the recipe comes together on the stove in 10 minutes!
+You only need 5 simple ingredients for homemade lemon curd—and the recipe comes together on the stove in 10 minutes!
 If you know how to whisk, you can make this delicious spread.

-- 4 large egg yolks (see note)
+- 4 large egg yolks (for thicker lemon curd, see Note on eggs)

 - 2/3 cup (134g) granulated sugar